cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 - Overloading Constructors

+A class can have multiple constructors as long as they have different method signatures.
+Two constructors must have different parameters in order to be overloaded.

 - Only the access modifier or optional specifiers are allowed before the return type.
 - optional specifiers are allowed in any order.
 - default access does not require a modifier